kyleelyk92/presentation-intern-proj/intern-project-presentation.md

 # 2. <b><span style="color:orange">Code first design </b>

--All classes and relationships were the first thing we set up -Everyone is an application user, extending the applicationuser class
+-All classes and relationships were the first thing we set up<br>
+-Everyone is an application user, extending the applicationuser class

 it goes like this